6 Data modules #

 to the system’s configuration.

-The scriptlets are located in data/scripts
+The scriptlets are located in data/scripts and are required to have a

-suffix.
-These are referenced in the scripts
+.sh suffix.
+These are referenced in the scripts lists of the config

-See Section 5.1.2, “config” for details on the config
+See Section 5.1.2, “config” for details on the config section.

 6.3 Overlay files #

-image descriptions can contain optional overlay archives, which will be
+KIWI image descriptions can contain optional overlay archives, which will be

 extracted into the system’s root directory before the image is created.

-Overlay files are located in sub-directories in data/overlayfiles
+Overlay files are located in sub-directories in data/overlayfiles,

 with each sub-directory representing an overlay files module.
 Any directory